xXWhyBroXx/xxwhybroxx.github./about.md

 permalink: /about/
 ---

-15 and im a Goober and jsut do random stuff with code
+15 and im a Goober and just do random stuff with code

 ### Contact me